RachelRodgers/Hecatomb-HTCF-Snake/README.md

 cp slurm-submit/*.py ~/.config/snakemake
 ```
 6. Create a directory to hold your raw sequencing reads and move your data to into that directory.
 7. Edit the hecatomb_config.yaml file (under /config/) to point to your data directory (under Paths: Reads) and edit the Read1 Read2 and Extension patterns as needed (under Patterns:).
+Note if your files contain both \_R1.fastq.gz and \_R1_L001.fastq.gz style designators, "\_R1" is sufficient to capture both.
+Input files extensions can be .fastq or .fastq.gz.
+Uncompressed input files will be gzipped before the pipeline starts.
 8. Submit in one of two ways:
 	a.
 With sbatch script (preferred):
 	```